by K.M. Richards

-It is also a story which, had history gone differently, might have been one where the UHF station involved would have been on the VHF channel of the station that owned it in the end.
-The story involves more than a half-dozen other stations, either directly or indirectly, and it is a story which has only recently reached its conclusion.
+It is also a story which, had history taken a different direction, might have been one where the UHF station involved would have been on the VHF channel of the station that owned it in the end.
+The story involves more than a half-dozen other stations, either directly or indirectly, and it is a story which spans nearly 67 years.
 I hope it makes for interesting reading.

 Our saga begins on November 26, 1947, when the Rev. Dr. Sherwood H. Patterson, owner of KSAN/1450, filed an application for the unassigned channel 9 in San Francisco.
 At that point in time, three of the six channels allocated to the Bay Area had been taken: Channel 4 by the San Francisco Chronicle, channel 5 by the owners of KSFO/560, and channel 7 by ABC, which owned KGO/810.
 Patterson was in competition with Television Productions, Inc., the division of Paramount Pictures that owned KTLA/5 in Los Angeles, which had been the losing applicant for channel 4 and subsequently given permission by the FCC to reinstate its application as modified for channel 9.
 Patterson apparently felt outgunned by Paramount, as he withdrew the application shortly after the comparative hearings began May 24, 1948.

 Patterson probably should have stayed in the proceedings: On December 16, 1948, the FCC denied the Paramount application when upholding its earlier 1946 decision that Paramount controlled the DuMont television network and its three stations as a result of its investment in DuMont in 1938.
-Three months earlier, on September 30, the FCC had frozen the granting of new television licenses, and the channel 9 allocation therefore remained vacant; it was redesignated as non-commercial educational in the 1952 post-freeze channel allocation table.
+Three months earlier, on September 30, the FCC had frozen the granting of new television licenses, and with no valid applicant for it the channel 9 allocation remained vacant; it was redesignated as non-commercial educational in the 1952 post-freeze channel allocation table.

 Fast forward to April 29, 1953, when the Rev. Dr. Patterson's second attempt at obtaining a television station authorization resulted in his being issued the construction permit for channel 32 in San Francisco.
 KSAN-TV began operation less than one year later, on March 15, 1954 ... making it the ninth UHF in California and the first in the Bay Area (although KTVU/36 Stockton had a transmitter site in the Diablo Mountains which also covered much of the northern part of same, a site later used by KOVR/13).
-The schedule was heavy on sports, including telecasts of the minor league San Francisco Stars baseball team and same-day films of horse racing in both the Bay Area and Los Angeles, with "Country Lee Crosby and His Western Show" on Saturday nights (Crosby was also a disc jockey on San Rafael's KTIM/1510).
-Sometimes the juxtaposition of baseball and horse racing caused an odd broadcast schedule, such as on Thursday, April 29, 1954, when the Stars played an afternoon game but the racing films were scheduled for their usual evening timeslot of 7:00; channel 32 signed on that day at 12:45pm for the game, then afterwards filled airtime with free films provided by industry and public relations firms -- popular as filler for television stations up until the end of the 1970s -- until the races, then telecast its nightly 7:30 newscast and signed off at 7:45!
-(The next day, KSAN-TV signed on at its usual time of 6:45pm ... which became a 5:00pm start a few weeks later, but without bothering to turn the transmitter on at all on Mondays, when there were neither races or baseball games scheduled.)
+The schedule was heavy on sports, including telecasts of the minor league San Francisco Seals baseball team and same-day films of horse racing in both the Bay Area and Los Angeles, with "Country Lee Crosby and His Western Show" on Saturday nights (Crosby was also a disc jockey on San Rafael's KTIM/1510).
+Sometimes the juxtaposition of baseball and horse racing caused an odd broadcast schedule, such as on Thursday, April 29, 1954, when the Seals played an afternoon game but the racing films were scheduled for their usual evening timeslot of 7:00; channel 32 signed on that day at 12:45pm for the game, then afterwards filled airtime with free films provided by industry and public relations firms -- popular as filler for television stations up until the end of the 1970s -- until the races, then telecast its nightly 7:30 newscast and signed off at 7:45!
+(The Seals' schedule caused Patterson a significant amount of grief, actually: He claimed the station's original contract called for four night games per week, only to have the team move its Wednesday and Thursday games to afternoons about a month after KSAN-TV first signed on.
+The team's response in the press to his complaint was that there was no provision requring night games, and that "it is better to go along ... and have games to telecast, even if only two, or fight [the team] and wind up with no games.")
+Absent the baseball games wreaking havoc with its schedule, KSAN-TV normally signed on at 5:00pm -- after a few weeks of starting at 6:45pm -- the exception being Mondays, when there were neither races or baseball games scheduled and channel 32 didn't even bother to turn the transmitter on at all.
 When baseball season ended in September, the requisite ancient movies that practically all independent UHFs relied on in that era were added to the schedule, often filling as many as three daily timeslots.

 While in July 1955 Patterson told Variety that the station had been operating in the black since May, by KSAN-TV's two-year anniversary things were bleak.
 Appearing at a FCC hearing on deintermixture in March 1956, Patterson said had "lost hundreds of thousands of dollars" because the market was only 25% converted to UHF despite his extensive coverage of local sports which had brought him what viewers he had.
 (The old movies were relegated to a late night time slot when Seals baseball resumed in the spring of 1955, then disappeared entirely after Thanksgiving weekend.)
 Meanwhile, construction permits were granted for channels 20, 26 and 38 in San Francisco, and for channel 48 in nearby San Jose.
 (Of those, only the channel 20 CP survived, eventually going on the air New Year's Day 1968.)